lusy/copyright-paperswelove2019/slides.md

 > is more threatened than it is in real space.
 We are instead entering a time
 > when copyright is more effectively protected than at any time since Gutenberg."

-//Notes
-Cyberspace/the Internet changes not only the possibilities for content duplication and sharing but also the possibilities for control.
-Balance is displaced; fair use (previously tolerated because prosecution was unfeasible?) is threatened

 ---

 "As Jessica Litman